Some people believe they are UFOs; others, the ghosts of Spanish conquistadors.

 “Fighting on arrival, fighting for survival”

-Fort Davis is unique in history in that it served as the headquarters for all four regiments of enlisted African Americans, the famous Buffalo Soldiers.
+Fort Davis is unique in history in that it served as the headquarters of all four regiments of enlisted African Americans, the famous Buffalo Soldiers.

 In 1866, Congress established the regiments to help protect the remote western frontier after the Civil War.
 Many African Americans enlisted because they could earn more in the military than elsewhere, and the military offered more dignity than might be available to them as civilians.